opendatasoft/ods-documentation/source/sourcing_and_processing_data/creating_dataset_with_images.rst

 Creating a dataset with images
 ==============================

-It is possible to source images, as well as other similar types of files, into the platform.
+It is possible to source images, as well as other media types of files, into the platform.

 All formats considered as images by the platform (.gif, .png, .jpeg, .jpg, .tiff, .bmp, .svg) will be imported as such.
 It means that a thumbnail will be generated for these formats, activating the Images visualization.
 Other types of files (such as PDF) can also be added into a dataset, however no thumbnail will be generated and the Images visualization will not be available.
 Users will only be able to download these files.